-Q: Where are you testing the system?
+Q: Where are you testing the systems?

 Q: Is there anything else you’d like to add about the project?

-In addition, special thanks to the town of Churchill for their cooperation during the test phase of the project, to Frontiers North Adventures for allowing us to mount a device on the Tundra Buggy Lodge, and to Amy Cocksedge of York University for making the system the focus of her master’s thesis.
+In addition, special thanks to the town of Churchill for their cooperation during the test phase of the project, to Frontiers North Adventures for allowing us to mount a device on the Tundra Buggy Lodge, and to Amy Cocksedge of York University for making the concept the focus of her master’s thesis.